 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 The dingy and its outboard engine are a vital part of the cruising life, shuttling us to and from the shore, to other boats, and carrying all manner of items for us, from groceries to scuba/snorkel gear etc. Choosing the right combination has taken a lot of time and research.
-We’ve finally made our decision on which dinghy and outboard we want aboard Starry Horizons, and this post will touch on a few of the things that we weighed in our decision.
+Here’s the thought process that went into our decision on which dinghy and outboard to buy.

 Inflatable Pros: Lightweight; easy to fold up and store; low cost.